Introduction#

 Fetching vocabulary data#

-esgvoc install
+esgvoc status

 Offline use#